 Such an implicit measure that directly tracks the activation of explanations in memory is especially suited to evaluate the validity of constraint satisfaction models.
 The usual approach to test these models is to compare the activation calculated in the model to an explicit measure obtained in human experiments.
-For example, Wang et al. (2006) asked their participants for explicit belief ratings after each new observation.
-However, explicit belief ratings have a major drawback.
-Asking participants during the course of the task might influence the outcome of the task itself (c.f.
-Hogarth & Einhorn, 1992).
-Directly assessing the activation in memory with an implicit task is less reactive.
+For example, Wang et al. (2006b) asked their participants for explicit belief ratings after each new observation.
+However, explicitly asking participants during the course of the task might influence the outcome of the task itself (Hogarth & Einhorn, 1992).
+Directly assessing the activation in memory with an implicit task reduces such a possible influence.

-In this paper, we use response time data for three different types of explanations to assess constraint satisfaction models.
-First, we are interested in explanations that are most consistent with all symptoms observed before the probe's presentation (relevant explanations).
-Second, we are interested in explanations that participants considered relevant after earlier symptoms, but are inconsistent with later symptoms (rejected explanations).
-Third, we look at explanations that were inconsistent already with the first symptom of the trial (irrelevant explanations).
+In this chapter, we use response times to target-probes (chemical names) for three different types of explanations to test the constraint satisfaction models.
+First, we are interested in explanations that are compatible with all symptoms observed before the probe's presentation (compatible explanations).
+Second, we are interested in explanations that are compatible with the initial symptoms, but that are incompatible with later symptoms (rejected explanations).
+Third, we look at explanations that are incompatible with at least the first symptom of the trial (incompatible explanations).
+Reactions to probes for the three kinds of explanations are compared at three different times of measurement over the course of the reasoning task (after two, three, and four symptoms).
+In Experiment 1 rejected explanations were only presented in incoherent trials.
+Therefore, below we report the data from the incoherent trials of Experiment 1 and compare them to the coherent trials from Experiment 2.